Publications

 CONCLUSIONS AND RELEVANCE: It is anticipated that these expert guidelines will enhance clinical practice by providing a framework for individualized discussions, facilitating shared decision-making regarding surveillance mammography for breast cancer survivors 75 years or older.

 Cadet, Tamara, Gianna Aliberti, Maria Karamourtopoulos, Alicia Jacobson, Morgan Siska, and Mara A Schonberg.
 (2021) 2021.
-“Modifying a Mammography Decision Aid for Older Adult Women With Risk Factors for Low Health Literacy”.
+“Modifying a Mammography Decision Aid for Older Adult Women With Risk Factors for Low Health Literacy.”.
 Health Literacy Research and Practice 5 (2): e78-e90. https://doi.org/10.3928/24748307-20210308-01.

 BACKGROUND: Guidelines recommend that before being offered mammography screening, women age 75 years and older be informed of the uncertainty of benefit and potential for harm (e.g., being diagnosed with a breast cancer that would otherwise never have shown up in one's lifetime); however, few older women are informed of the risks of mammography screening and most overestimate its benefits.